-The generation companies sell their electricity either through the WESM or through bilateral PSAs with private distribution utilities, cooperatives, RES and other large end-users.
+The generation companies sell their electricity either through the WESM, through bilateral PSAs with private distribution utilities, cooperatives, RES and other large end-users, or through Ancillary Service Procurement Agreements with the System Operator, NGCP.

 Most of the generation companies have transmission service agreements with the NGCP for the transmission of electricity to the designated delivery points of their customers.
 Some have built their own transmission lines to directly connect to their customers.